randel/MixRF/README.md

 This package offers random-forest-based functions to impute clustered incomplete data.
 The package is tailored for but not limited to imputing multitissue expression data, in which a gene's expression is measured on the collected tissues of an individual but missing on the uncollected tissues.

 ### Installation
+After installing the devtools package using install.packages('devtools') in R:
 ```r
 devtools::install_github('randel/MixRF')
 ```